 The Manager is responsible for the day-to-day management of the Fund and its investment portfolio in compliance with the Fund's constating documents.
 The Manager pays for certain investment management services and provides certain administrative services required by the Fund.
-As compensation for its services the Manager is entitled to receive a management fee.
+As compensation interest in the Fund amounting to 81.7% (December 31, 2022 - 85.2%).